Back to Blog

 What followed was weeks of phone calls, begging, and stress unlike anything I'd experienced.
 We had to convince the established property agent to void our contract — something he had no legal obligation to do.
 We pleaded.
 Eventually he agreed.

 Then we had to get out of the land contract.
-That required going to the bank, presenting a case, and asking them to release us from a significant financial commitment.
+That meant going to the bank, presenting a case, and asking them to release us from a significant financial commitment.
 I called the bank's head manager personally.
 I'm not ashamed to say I cried.

 They eventually let us go.